Cerebral Palsy Awareness

 2. Change Behavior: Change the way people interact with individuals with cerebral palsy or other impairments, and eliminate any reservations or insecurities people might have about how to interact with individuals with a disability.

 3. Increase Your Knowledge: The more you know about cerebral palsy and the factors that can cause it, the more you can inform those around you.
-Raising our voices and awareness is what will make the difference.
+Raising our voices and awareness is what will make a difference.

 Bill and Sarah would like to encourage everyone to remain open to both starting and listening to conversations regarding this and other causes.
 Each day with Riley brings its own challenges, but together, Bill, Sarah, and Riley know that they have the strength to overcome any obstacle.